Candidate Guide To Writing — The Canadian Patent Agent Examination

 Read the questions carefully

 Read the questions carefully and answer the questions as asked, based on the facts presented.
 In drafting the questions, the Examining Board attempts to ensure that all necessary information required to respond to the question is included in the fact situation as set out.
 Do not incorporate your own technical knowledge of the subject matter into your answers.
+Statements of authorities or pertinent law (which may include case law and statutory and regulatory provisions) and analysis are required to address each issue adequately unless the question expressly states that it is not necessary.

 - Date modified: